department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-2/product-outline.md

 | KPI      |             |                    |                    |        |

 #### Baseline KPI Values
-* _Baseline values for those most critical metrics.
-These may come from other systems other than VA.gov e.g. eBenefits._
+- number of downloads
+- number of submissions
+- processing time for paper forms:
-* Takes 120 days to process (this is outside desired goal - 90% within 45 days).
+  - Takes 120 days to process (this is outside desired goal - 90% within 45 days).
-* Can take 'minutes to hours' to process a claim (depending on how many pages).
+  - Can take 'minutes to hours' to process a claim (depending on how many pages).

 ### Objectives and Key results (OKRs)
 _What are the measurable targets you're aiming for that delivers value for Veterans?_